Troubleshoot local Amazon EKS clusters on AWS Outposts - Amazon EKS

 Amazon EKS control plane instances are not reachable through SSM.
 Please verify your SSM and network configuration, and reference the EKS on Outposts troubleshooting documentation.

-To resolve this issue, make sure that your VPC and subnets meet the requirements in Amazon EKS local cluster VPC and subnet requirements and considerations and that you completed the steps in Setting up Session Manager in the AWS Systems Manager User Guide.
+To resolve this issue, make sure that your VPC and subnets meet the requirements in Create a VPC and subnets for Amazon EKS clusters on AWS Outposts and that you completed the steps in Setting up Session Manager in the AWS Systems Manager User Guide.